sahg/PyTOPKAPI/docs/source/index.rst

 Overview
 --------

-TOPKAPI is a Python library implementing the TOPKAPI distributed Hydrological model (Liu and Todini, 2002).
-The model is a physically-based and fully distributed hydrological model, which has already been successfully applied in several countries in the world (Liu and Todini, 2002; Bartholomes and Todini, 2005; Liu et al., 2005; Martina et al., 2006; Vischel et al., 2008).
+TOPKAPI is a Python library implementing the TOPKAPI Hydrological model (Liu and Todini, 2002).
+The model is a physically-based and fully distributed hydrological model, which has already been successfully applied in several countries around the world (Liu and Todini, 2002; Bartholomes and Todini, 2005; Liu et al., 2005; Martina et al., 2006; Vischel et al., 2008).

 The physical basis of the equations, the fine-scale representation of the